Azure/CanadaPubSecALZ/docs/architecture.md

 Steps to implement user validation (approval) check:

-1. Create an Environment named after the branch (e.g. “main”, “sandbox”) you want to protect.
+1. Create an Environment named after the branch (e.g. "main", "sandbox") you want to protect.
 You can do this manually through the web UI or by running the pipeline (if the environment does not exist, it will be created).

-2. In the web UI, navigate to Pipelines | Environments, select the environment corresponding to the branch you want to protect, and select “Approvals and checks” from the context menu.
+2. In the web UI, navigate to Pipelines | Environments, select the environment corresponding to the branch you want to protect, and select "Approvals and checks" from the context menu.

-3. Select the “Approval” option to add a new user validation approval.
+3. Select the "Approval" option to add a new user validation approval.

-4. Add user(s)/group(s) to the “Approvers” field.
+4. Add user(s)/group(s) to the "Approvers" field.
 Approval check will require approval from all listed users/groups.
 For a group approval, any one member of the group is sufficient for approval.
 Note that you may use Azure DevOps and Azure Active Directory groups and may want to do this to minimize administrative overhead associated with managing individual users roles and responsibilities.

-5. Under “Advanced” options, decide if you want to allow users in the Approvers list to approve their own pipeline runs.
+5. Under "Advanced" options, decide if you want to allow users in the Approvers list to approve their own pipeline runs.

-6. Under “Control options”, set an appropriate “Timeout” after which approval requests will expire.
+6. Under "Control options", set an appropriate "Timeout" after which approval requests will expire.
 The default is 30 days, however you may wish to reduce this time window.

 [itsg33]: https://www.cyber.gc.ca/en/guidance/it-security-risk-management-lifecycle-approach-itsg-33
 [itsg22]: https://www.cyber.gc.ca/sites/default/files/publications/itsg-22-eng.pdf